theBlinder/job-tracker-automation/README.md

+🚧 Project currently under active development.

 # Job Tracker Automation

-Job Tracker Automation is a Node.js project that helps job seekers track applications without manually updating spreadsheets after every job they apply to.
+Job Tracker Automation is a Node.js project that helps job seekers track applications without manually maintaining spreadsheets after every application.

 The current version takes a job URL, opens it with browser automation, detects useful job details, asks the user to confirm the data, and saves the final record locally and optionally to Google Sheets.